Comcast/Surf-N-Perf/README.md

 With Surf-N-Perf, all you need  is `surfnperf.getMark('foo')';`, and that's just the start!

-Check out the [JavaScript API](https://github.com/Comcast/Surf-N-Perf/wiki/JavaScript-API) to see all of its features.
+Check out the [JavaScript API](https://github.com/Comcast/Surf-N-Perf/wiki/JavaScript-API) to see all of its features and the [full documentation](http://comcast.github.io/Surf-N-Perf/docs/SurfNPerf.html) for a list of methods & how to use them.

 Available as both an [NPM Module](https://www.npmjs.com/package/surfnperf) and a [Ruby Gem](https://rubygems.org/gems/surfnperf).